 The rehearsal schedule for each individual show is customized for each cast, and so cannot be released until after the cast list has been posted.
 It is very important that you write down any conflicts you may have on the last page of your audition packet, because these are taken into account when we create the schedule!

-JCompany offers an audition workshop twice yearly, which will teach you everything you need to know about auditioning for us!
+JCompany offers four class sessions a year, as well as countless master classes.
+These are an excellent way to be introduced and be confident in singing, dancing, and acting!
 In addition, if you would like to work on your skills in greater depth, we have several incredible instructors on staff who offer year-round private lessons in voice, dance, and acting.
 For more information on our private lesson program, please visit www.sdcjc.org/JCoPL.

 If you would like to be involved with JCompany behind the scenes, you can apply to be a part of our crew!
 The crew/assistant stage manager (ASM) application will become available on the JCompany audition page (www.sdcjc.org/JCoAuds) between 2-4 weeks before auditions for the respective production.
 All you need to do is fill out the application, and if you are selected to crew, we will be in touch roughly a month after rehearsals begin.
 Please note that minimum age to crew a show is 10, and minimum age to be an ASM is 13.